nxglabs/qik-docs/example/content/Document-on-BiometricAttendenceAPI/biometricsattendance.md

 •	The attendence is marked by biometric machine and uploaded attendance by API in Biometrics_MachineConfig class for that we need to add domain in biometric machine e.g. server.qik.ai

-•	In Biometrics_MachineConfig class we need to add configration details as given below .
+•	In Biometrics_MachineConfig class we need to add configration details as given below.
+.
 .
          1)Targetclass        :- the class of the application where biometric attendance will be saved